hleclerc/Hpipe/README.md

 <!-- /TOC -->

 # Show me an example

+## What's the look of the produced code ?

 The following code is an example of a "machine" that sums the last digit of each 'bar[0-9]', and that counts the number of 'foo' and 'bar' not followed by a digit (which can be EOF or the beginning of something else...).